21 May 2025

 How does the Skilled Immigration Act simplify access to the German labour market for electricians from abroad?

 The Skilled Labour Immigration Act, which is now coming into force, is designed to simplify the process of recruiting electricians from abroad.
-This begins with facilitating access to various professions.
+This starts with facilitating access to various professions.
 This means that qualifications from abroad should also make it possible to find a similar job here in Germany.
-This applies to the exact same professions as the qualification, as well as professions that are related to them.
+This applies to the exact same professions as the qualification and also to professions that are related to them.

 Academic qualifications will also be given broader access to professions.
-This means that they too can work in the fields for which they have studied and in professions that are related to these fields.
-This means that electrical engineers can now also carry out a wider range of activities in Germany.
+This means that they can also work in the fields for which they have studied and in professions that are related to these fields.
+This also means that electrical engineering engineers can now carry out a wider range of activities in Germany.

-For the job search itself, entry to Germany is now made easier.
-However, this requires that the qualification itself is recognised and that German language skills at level B1 can be demonstrated.
+For the job search itself, a entry to Germany made easier.
+However, this requires that the qualification itself is recognised and that German language skills at the Level B1 can be proven.

 Trial jobs of up to 10 hours per week can now be carried out during the job search.
 This allows job seekers within Germany to gain their first experience in a company and prove themselves there.